lumidify/blobandconquer-data/README.md

 **Note**: I have actually **not** played the game through completely, so I might naively replace some files with new ones that do not make sense in some cases.

+This means that once the files are replaced, we need testers to check if the game still seems normal.

 ###Files with replacements
 * textures
     * grasslands